hadysalama/hadysalama/README.md

 - 👋 Hi, I’m @hadysalama
-- 👀 I’m interested in ML/AI, Embedded Devices, Quantum Computing and Blockchain.
+- 👀 I’m interested in ML/AI, Blockchain, Embedded Devices, and Quantum Computing.
-- 🌱 I’m currently learning ML/AI.
+- 🌱 I’m currently learning new ML/AI.
 - 💞️ I’m looking to collaborate on cool projects.
 - 📫 How to reach me: LinkedIn.